xlandscape/LandscapeModel-Core/STORES.md

 ## X3dfStore
-    Encapsulates an X3df data store for usage in the Landscape Model.
+    Encapsulates a X3df data store for usage in the Landscape Model.

     PARAMETERS
     file_path: The file path and name for the HDF5 tom use.